YiqianZhang1004/YiqianZhang.github.io/_pages/cv.md

 Education
 ======
 * University of Illinois at Urbana-Champaign    Graduate data: 2025
-    * Bachelor of mathematics in LAS
+    * Bachelor of mathematics and statistics in LAS
     * GPA:3.92

 Activities